adamncasey/MultiplayerRisk/src/ai/README.txt

 // Think about forcing towards specific continents
 // Think about how fortifying is done, will it always consistently move to the front lines?
 // Stop players from holding full continents
+// Defend continent borders in some way

+// Once the GUI worked we could see what AIs were actually doing easier

 // SmartContinental - Avoid clashes by picking continents based on how likely it is to capture the whole thing.
 // Cluster - Cluster expands from his biggest set of armies